 If you prefer, you can pay for your expenses up front and pay yourself back through your HSA later.
-You'll log on to Your Benefits Resources at digital.alight.com/rus/ to transfer money from your HSA to your regular bank account.
+You'll log on to Your Benefits Resources at https://digital.alight.com/rus/ to transfer money from your HSA to your regular bank account.
+If you need help with this, contact Alight Smart-Choice Accounts at 1.800.953.2526.